 Located in Warsaw, Illinois, Warsaw High School offers transferable courses towards either an Associate in Arts or Associate in Science degree.
-With additional online and summer coursework, students may complete and Associate of Arts during their high school career.
+With additional online and summer coursework, students may complete an Associate of Arts degree during their high school career.